RebelToolbox/RebelDocumentation/tutorials/3d/procedural_geometry/arraymesh.rst

 -------------------

 Here is sample code for generating a sphere.
-Although the code is presented in GDScript, there is nothing Godot specific about the approach to generating it.
+Although the code is presented in GDScript, there is nothing Rebel Engine specific about the approach to generating it.
 This implementation has nothing in particular to do with ArrayMeshes and is just a generic approach to generating a sphere.
 If you are having trouble understanding it or want to learn more about procedural geometry in general, you can use any tutorial